lcardevnas/Soundable/README.md

 Sound groups is a feature that allows you to group sounds under the same string key, then you can stop all the sounds in that group and keep playing the rest.

-By default all the sounds and sound queues are created under the `Soundable.DefaultGroupKey` key.
-In this way, you can group for example, game sounds under the "game_sounds" key and then stop only those sounds:
+By default all the sounds and sound queues are created under the `SoundableKey.DefaultGroupKey` key.
+In this way, you can group for example, game sounds under the *"game_sounds"* key and then stop only those sounds:

 ```swift
 Soundable.stopAll(for: "game_sounds")